pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class get [COMMAND-OPTIONS] CLASSNAME

       Get and display a single CIM class.

+      Get a single class defined by the CLASSNAME argument from the WBEM server and display it.
+Normally it is retrieved from the default namespace in the server.

+      If the class is not found in the WBEM Server, the server returns an exception.

+      The --includeclassorigin, --includeclassqualifiers, and --propertylist
+      options determine what parts of the class definition are tetrieved.

+      The --output option determines the output format for the display.

     Options:
       -l, --localonly                 Show only local properties of the class.